 (1) By moving party.
 Counsel for the party who desires or is required to set a matter for hearing shall be responsible for contacting the calendar clerk and obtaining a date for such hearing.
-Unless the moving party obtains a hearing date and properly files and serves the notice, the matter will not be heard.
+Unless the moving party obtains a hearing date and properly files and serves the notice the matter will not be heard.
 Counsel obtaining a hearing date shall be responsible for providing notice to all parties as provided by this rule.
+Such notice shall include the date, time, and time zone (MT or PT) for the hearing.
+If the hearing is held in person, the notice shall include the courthouse address.
+If the court has approved the hearing to be held remotely, the notice shall include any information necessary to attend.